Partial Property Tax Exemption for Historically Significant Sites

 - The property must be properly maintained according to the criteria in the inspection checklist.
 The Historic Preservation Commission inspects properties each year.

-(Please refer to the 2013 program schedule for dates)
+(Please refer to the 2014 tax exemption schedule for dates)

 1. If you participated in the program last year, please ensure that any issues noted from last yearâ€™s inspection (per letter sent the previous July) have been addressed before submitting an application this year.